Density bounds for solutions to differential equations driven by Gaussian rough paths: Preliminary material

 \end{remark}

-The rough path analysis of Gaussian processes relies heavily on embedding results for the Cameron-Martin space $\bch$ into spaces of functions of finites $p$-variation.
-In the following we shalll recall a recent embedding result from \cite{FGGR13}.
+The rough path analysis of Gaussian processes relies heavily on embedding results for the Cameron-Martin space $\ch$ into spaces of functions of finite $p$-variation.
+In the following we shall recall a recent embedding result from \cite{FGGR13}.
 To this aim, let us recall the definition of the mixed $(\gamma,\rho)$-variation given in \cite{Tow02}.

 \begin{definition} For a general continuous function $R:[0,T]^{2}\to\R$ and two parameters $\gamma,\rho\geq1$, we set

 where $\mathcal{D}([s,t])$ denotes the set of all dissections of $[s,t]$ and where we have set